 - Ask a coworker to carefully read through the manual and validate it.
 Can they follow the instructions?
 Do they have all of the information they need?

 - Schedule a time to update the manual.
 Ideally, this will happen throughout the year but also plan an annual update to review the document in its entirety.

-- If you are describing computer tasks especially, include screenshots.
+- If you are describing computer tasks, include screenshots.
 Showing instead of telling will make it easier for someone else to understand.
 You can also create short videos to explain more detailed tasks.

 - Checklists are a great way to help yourself and others not miss important steps in complex tasks.
 You’ll find a checklist to be helpful as much as your successor will.

 - Keep passwords separate from the main document, but don’t forget to develop a system to track them as well.
 The best instructions are useless without login information.
 Choose a secure way to track passwords, such as an online password manager or a list stored off-site with a trusted board member.

 - Don’t recreate sources that already exist.
 If you have a manual for your copier, reference that instead of putting all the details in your operations manual.

 Here are some of the categories you should consider including: